UCI-GDIM31/class-activities-leiyu0803/README.md

 ### W3

 #1

 DidPlayerHitBeat method need a bool return, show did player hit the beat.
 For parameters need a int show number of the beat, a float show when the player hit the screen.

 1:Class is a kind of thing like a mold, you can use it tu create different things.
 Component is the thing you created with the mlod like a cake.
 The member variables is the different thing on thing you create like different cream you use.
 And method is like eat this cake.

 2:Because you only multiplie the color and not reset.

+### W4

+#4

+Line 5: this line declares a member variable named _moveSpeed, and the type is float.

+Line 22: this line declares a local variable named translation, and the type is float. the value is calculated by multiplying the _moveSpeed by deltaTime and vertical input axis.

+Line 25: this line is calling a method Translate form Transform class, and passing the translation variable as an argument.

+1: Cat and SoccerBall need a rigidbody component, and the Score need Is Trigger on.
+Because Cat and SoccerBall need physics, and the Score need to detect weatrher the ball touch it.

 ## Open-Source Assets
 ### W1